vfom4enkov/cpp-instance-manager/README.md

 ```
 Where
 1. Create helper for registration object
-2. Register type `DbLogger` without dependencies and register as it as Lock pool object (check [Type of objects](#Type of objects) for more info) with pool size 10
+2. Register type `DbLogger` without dependencies and register as it as Lock pool object (check [Types of objects](#types-of-objects) for more info) with pool size 10
 3. Register type `FileLogger` without dependencies
 4. Register type `NetLogger` without dependencies and register as it as single instance
 5. Register type `AbstractLogger` with dependencies